-The WU Doctorate Program in Economics (DPE) offers a full range of graduate level courses in economic methods as well as advanced topical courses on subjects at the frontier of current research.
-DPE is a broad economics PhD program (instead of a specialized program in a particular field of economics) and is based on high international standards.
+The WU PhD Program in Economics offers a full range of graduate level courses in economic methods as well as advanced topical courses on subjects at the frontier of current research.
+It is a broad economics PhD program (instead of a specialized program in a particular field of economics) and is based on high international standards.

-The program has three pillars: Applied microeconomics and industrial organization, macroeconomics and international economics, and economic policy in the broader fields of public economics and labor economics.
+The program has three pillars: Applied microeconomics and industrial organization, macroeconomics and international economics, and economic policy in the broader fields of public economics, labor economics, political economy, the economics of digitalization, and behavioral economics.
 These pillars have a strong common support in empirical methods.

-As prerequisites of admission to the DPE we demand advanced courses in microeconomics, macroeconomics, and econometrics which are taught in the new scientific track master program in economics at WU (or equivalent courses from outside).
+As prerequisites of admission to the PhD Program in Economics we demand advanced courses in microeconomics, macroeconomics, and econometrics which are taught in the new scientific track master program in economics at WU (or equivalent courses from outside).
 The course program begins with two basic courses in mathematics and statistics.
 Thereafter, students choose from a variety of courses, especially topics courses that cover subjects at the current research frontier and prepare students for independent research of their own.
 These courses include microeconometrics, macroeconometrics, industrial organization, labor economics, international economics, international macroeconomics, game theory, applied econometrics and behavioral economics.
 A small number of courses taught by distinguished visiting professors will complement the course program, and students are allowed to take additional selective courses from outside of WU.

-The Principal Investigators (PIs) are all (currently nine) full professors at the Department of Economics and all (currently three) faculty members who comply with the current criteria of habilitation.
+The Principal Investigators (PIs) are currently 10 full professors at the Department of Economics and currently four associate professors who comply with the current criteria of habilitation.